bigskysoftware/hypermedia-systems-book/ch03-a-web-1-0-application.typ

 application.

-The handler in this case is dead simple, it just returns a string, "Hello Flask!", to the client.
+The handler in this case is dead simple, it just returns a string, "Hello World!", to the client.
 This isn’t hypermedia yet, but a browser will render it just fine:

 #figure([#image("images/figure_2-1_hello_world.png")], caption: [
-  Hello Flask!
+  Hello World!
 ])

 Great, there’s our first step into Flask, showing the core technique we are going to use to respond to HTTP requests: routes mapped to handlers.

-For Contact.app, rather than rendering "Hello Flask!" at the root path, we are going to do something a little fancy: we are going to redirect to another path, the `/contacts` path.
+For Contact.app, rather than rendering "Hello World!" at the root path, we are going to do something a little fancy: we are going to redirect to another path, the `/contacts` path.
 Redirects are a feature of HTTP that allow you to redirect a client to another location with an HTTP response.